 The course you would enrol in is to achieve your Commercial Pilot Licence with Instrument Rating (CPL/IR) with Frozen ATPL license (don’t worry, we will explain what ‘Frozen’ refers to further down the article).
 The shortest time this will take is 18 months.
-However, it should be noted that it may take longer, depending on your results in said course.
+However, it should be noted that it may take longer, depending on your results in the said course.
 The total cost can be close to RM200,000, which is fairly normal these days for the course.

 Option B: Apply for a Cadet Pilot Programme

 Another option is to apply to the Cadet Pilot Programme offered by different airlines.
-What you can do is Google the words ‘Cadet Pilot Programme’ followed by the airlines, such as AirAsia, Malaysian Airlines, etc. This program basically encompasses an airline sponsoring your flying school education, after which you will be bonded to them for a set number of years.
+What you can do is Google the words ‘Cadet Pilot Programme’ followed by airlines, such as AirAsia, Malaysian Airlines, etc. This program basically encompasses an airline sponsoring your flying school education, after which you will be bonded to them for a set number of years.

 Being a full fledge pilot does not take overnight and requires many flying hours to achieve that position

 Upon graduation, what most fresh graduate pilots lack are flying hours.
-As such, fresh graduate pilots would need to apply for entry level jobs.
+As such, fresh graduate pilots would need to apply for entry-level jobs.
 Once you secure a job, if you’re coming directly out of flying school, you will undergo a short training period and be given the rank Cadet Pilot (1 bar) which will involve ground training, observation of flights, simulator testing, line training (actual flying), which would amount close to 12 months (this depends on the proficiency of the cadet and how long he/she will take to clock in the hours).
-Once this is done, you would have secured the hours necessary to become a fully-fledged pilot, with your rank at the airline would be a Secon
+Once this is done, you will have secured the hours necessary to become a fully-fledged pilot, with your rank at the airline would be a second.

 Working as a pilot gives you the opportunity to travel to many places as long as you are physically capable of it